 An investment adviser who fails to complete or report the necessary continuing education credits by the end of a Reporting Period will renew as “CE Inactive.”
 The investment adviser may not change this label until he or she fulfills the requirement for all previous Reporting Periods.

 In the near future, we expect the vast majority of individual states to adopt this model rule as the basis for their own investment adviser continuing education requirement.
-As such, we recommend that the Chief Compliance Officer ("CCO") of all state-registered investment advisory firms review this new model rule in detail.
+As such, we recommend that the Chief Compliance Officer ("CCO") of all RIA firms review this new model rule in detail.

 For the full text of the Rule please click here.